GeveoAu/blog/_posts/2021-11-19-Instruments-in-a-marching-band.md

 - Saxophone

-The saxophone is also a reed instrument that has a curved tube.
+The saxophone is somewhat similar to the clarinet but has a curved tube.
 This is popular in jazz music as well.
 Two types of saxophones can be found in marching bands.
 They are Alto saxophone which is small and has a higher pitch and tenor which is a bit larger and has a lower pitch.

 <img src="/img/in_9_2021_11_19.jpg" height="380" width="380" />